observIQ/bindplane-agent/processor/logcountprocessor/README.md

 ```

 ### Use multiple processors
 The following configuration uses multiple log count processors to send to different metric pipelines with different exporters.
-Each processor will only send metrics to the cooresponding receiver with the same name and id.
+Each processor will only send metrics to the corresponding receiver with the same name and id.
 For example, `logcount/info` will create metrics for info level logs and send them only to the `logcount/info` receiver.
 ```yaml
 receivers:
     filelog: